Alethea Acupuncture Clinic

 Jonathan Schell L.Ac.

 My name is Jonathan Schell L.Ac, and I am the acupuncturist for Alethea Acupuncture.
-I have been in practice for eight years, and have treated a wide variety of cases everything from acute injuries to devastating chronic illness.
+I have been in practice for fourteen years, and have treated a wide variety of cases everything from acute injuries to devastating chronic illness.
 I specialize in the treatment of Multiple Sclerosis and chronic disease.

 My patients would describe me as intuitive, intense, and knowledgable.
 Some of the things patients have said about me in the past are: